abcotter/WhoFundsYourFeed/endpointLambdas/README.md

-file to house pyhrton code for lambdas
+folder to house pyhrton code for lambdas